gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 Steps:
 1. Run with a Linear Traffic Generator.
 2. Run with a Hybrid Traffic Generator.

 ---

-## 06-traffic-gen: Linear Traffic Generator

-First, we will use a Linear Traffic Generator to simulate linear (stream) traffic.

-### An Example of Linear Traffic

-If we wanted to access addresses 0x00 through 0x04, a linear access would mean accessing memory in the following order:
-- 0x00
-- 0x01
-- 0x02
-- 0x03
-- 0x04

----
 <!-- _class: two-col -->